Team Hot Wheels

-Team Hot Wheels is a series of animated movies by Mattel Playground Productions, Titmouse for the second to fourth films and Mercury Filmworks for the first film.
+Team Hot Wheels is a series of animated movies by Mattel Playground Productions, Mercury Filmworks for the first film, and Titmouse for the second to fourth films.
 Based on Mattel's Hot Wheels toyline, the franchise currently consists of four features released through a multitude of distribution platforms.
 All were directed by Matt Danner.

-The first film, The Origin of Awesome, debuted in 660 theatres through a Fathom Events screening in the United States on June 7 and 8, 2014.
+The first film, The Origin of Awesome!, debuted in 660 theatres through a Fathom Events screening in the United States on June 7 and 8, 2014.
 It was later released on home video by Universal Studios Home Entertainment and aired on Cartoon Network.
 The first act was distributed as a 22-minute special on Netflix on February 3, 2014.
-The second film, The Skills to Thrill, and the third (chronologically fourth) film, Build the Epic Race!, debuted exclusively on Netflix on August 17 and October 5, 2015, respectively.
-Following their broadcast of the earlier films in 22-minute multi-part formats, KidsClick debuted a fourth special, Search for the 5th Driver! on October 28, 2017.
+The second film, The Skills to Thrill!, was released exclusively on Netflix on August 17, 2015.
+The third film, Search for the 5th Driver!, was released on YouTube in 2015, and made its linear debut on the KidsClick syndicated block on October 28, 2017.
+The fourth and final film, Build the Epic Race!, was released exclusively on Netflix on October 5, 2015.